thanetindru934/HIT137-Assignment-3-CDU/README.md

 Go to the original repo on GitHub → **Compare & pull request**.

 In PR description, include:
-- What you changed and why
+- What has changed and why
 - Steps to test it
 - Screenshots or a GIF if it's visual